Brookke/SEPR-Assessment3/docs/Assessment3/implementation.rst

 **Main Menu [1.1.1]**

--  Added MainMenuScreen class extending from the AbstractScreen.
--  It contains a “New Game” button which causes the NarratorScreen to become visible.
--  Also contains a “Quit” button which exits the game.
+-  The MainMenuScreen has been added, it allows the user to start the game as well as quit the game.
 -  Aside from the addition of the MainMenuScreen class, no other architecture change was necessary for the implementation of the main menu.